Stratham-Newfields Veterinary Hospital

 Picture

 Fortunately, most periodontal disease can be prevented by daily plaque removal and regular professional care.
-Stratham-Newfields Veterinary Hospital offers a number of treatments from routine dental cleaning to more complex procedures for your pets.
+Stratham-Newfields Veterinary Hospital offers a number of treatments ranging from routine dental cleaning to more complex procedures for your pets.
 The cost of these services varies based on size of the pet and the amount of time needed to properly clean and treat the teeth.
-We follow American Animal Hospital Association (AAHA) guidelines for proper dental / periodontal treatment and care.
+We follow American Animal Hospital Association (AAHA) guidelines for proper dental/periodontal treatment and care.
 Please read below to learn what is included in OUR safe and healthy dental cleanings.

-Your Pet's Safe and Healthy Dental Cleaning
+Your Pet's Safe and Healthy Dental Cleaning at SNVH

 • Pre-anesthetic examination to assess the health of your pet.